Woody Island (Alaska): Industry and commerce

 The Russian American Commercial Company operated an ice company on the island beginning in 1852.
 They dammed Lake Tanignak, increasing its depth substantially.
 They cut and shipped ice south to California.
 The company brought in the first iron rails to haul ice and horses to power a horse-powered saw which cut the ice into blocks.
 A sawmill was built to produce not lumber, but sawdust that was used to insulate the ice for shipment south.
 The first road built in Alaska was graded around the island to allow the horses to be exercised.
 In 1867 the company was renamed the Kodiak Ice Co.

 For much of the late half of the 19th century, many of the Aluttiq people on Woody Island were enslaved by the Russians to work for the ice harvesting companies during the winter.
 Conscripted by the Russians, they hunted sea otters and fur seals during the summer for their highly prized fur.
 In 1872 a Russian Orthodox Church was built on Woody Island.
 The church exerted a strong influence over the native population, replacing in many instances native ceremonies and observances with church-centered activities.

 The sea otter and fur seal populations declined rapidly in the latter half of the 19th century due to over-harvesting, with about 100,000 sea otters and a correspondingly high number of fur seals being taken each year.
 By 1911 only about 2000 sea otters remained in 13 small remnant populations, making hunting unprofitable.
 Commercial taking of sea otters and fur seals were prohibited by the Fur Seal Treaty.
-The Aleuts were permitted to hunt them for subsistence purposes only.
+The Alutiiq were permitted to hunt them for subsistence purposes only.

 In 1886, the Island was the commercial center for the Kodiak area.
 Services included the ice harvesting operation, a boat yard, a grist mill, the Alaska Commercial Company (formerly the Russian-American Company) wharf, and the only roads in Alaska connecting these facilities.
 The North American Commercial Company, a fur trading enterprise, established a presence there in 1891, including a store.

 Religious usage

 Ernest and Ida Roscoe built a Baptist Mission and orphanage on Woody Island in 1893.
-Over the next twenty years, the mission added a girls' quarters, boys' dormitory, office building, barn, carpenter shop, cannery, silo, and dining room.
-The mission provided homes for Aleut children who had lost their parents, but the Baptist missionaries sometimes brought children to the orphanage, even against their parents' will.
+Over the next 20 years, the mission added a girls' quarters, boys' dormitory, office building, barn, carpenter shop, cannery, silo, and dining room.
+The mission provided homes for Alutiiq children who had lost their parents, but the Baptist missionaries sometimes brought children to the orphanage, even against their parents' will.
 The main building burned down in 1925, was rebuilt, and burned again in 1937.
 The mission was then relocated to Kodiak on the mainland where a greater variety of services were more readily available.